sudara/melatonin_inspector/README.md

 ### Tell JUCE about the module

-After your `juce_add_plugin` call, you'll need to link the module to your plugin, for example:
+After your `juce_add_plugin` call, you'll need to link the  your plugin to this module's target, for example:

 ```
 target_link_libraries("YourProject" PRIVATE melatonin_inspector)